The Long and Winding Road of Providing Voters With a Credible Choice

 Without the strong will of the Party grassroots and its leaders to continue the Party’s mission and to move on even under very difficult circumstances, the Party would not have survived until today and would not have been able to continue contributing to the well-being and progress of the nation as a modern multi-racial city-state and a vibrant “Asian democracy.”
 And Singaporeans would have lost a vital opportunity – the opportunity to be represented and to be heard in Parliament.

 The March Forward

-But even with 5 decades behind the back of the Party, it is not the end of the road.
+But even with such a long history behind the back of the Party, it is not the end of the road.
 There is an even longer road ahead.
-There is work to be done - to build a home and future that belong to all of us.
+There is work to be done – to build a home and future that belong to all of us.